Craig Phadrig Hill Fort

 Looming on a wooded hilltop overlooking Inverness is Craig Phadrig hill fort, an Iron Age fortification begun around 300 BC.
 Craig Phadrig is perhaps the best-known vitrified hill fort in Scotland.

-Vitrification is simply the scientific name for burning, usually with such intense heat the the stone walls of the fort are left partially fused together.
+Vitrification is simply the scientific name for burning, usually with such intense heat that the stone walls of the fort are left partially fused together.
 In the case of Craig Phadrig temperatures are estimated to have reached some 1200 degrees Celsius.

 Curiously the hill fort was burned and then abandoned shortly after it was built, then around AD 400-600 it was re-occupied by a Pictish king.
 Craig Phadrig has been called the original Inverness.